The St. Regis Toronto

 The St. Regis Toronto is a mixed-use skyscraper located in the downtown core of Toronto, Ontario, Canada.
 It was built by Markham-based Talon International Development Inc., which is owned by Canadian businessmen Val Levitan and Alex Shnaider.
 The hotel portion of the building is owned by InnVest Hotels LP, which acquired it in 2017.

 The building is located in Toronto's Financial District, at 325 Bay Street, on the southeast corner of Bay and Adelaide streets.
-Including the spire, it is the second-tallest building in Canada, the tallest mixed-use building in Toronto and the fourth-tallest structure in Toronto, as of 2020.
+Including the spire, it is the second-tallest building in Canada, the second tallest-building in Toronto, and the tallest mixed-use building in Toronto.
+Including non-building structures (such as CN Tower) and when measured to the tip (antenna), it is the fourth-tallest structure in Toronto, as of 2020.

-After it opened in 2012 as the Trump International Hotel and Tower Toronto, the hotel was controversial for its affiliation with Donald Trump, who was a real estate developer at the time, later the President of the United States.
-In 2017, this affiliation led to calls from the public for the hotel to drop its Trump branding following the president's Executive Order 13769, which restricted people from a number of predominantly Muslim countries from traveling to the United States.
+The building opened in 2012 as the Trump International Hotel and Tower Toronto.
+The Trump family-owned The Trump Organization held the management contract for the hotel and was a minority shareholder in the project.
+This affiliation with Donald Trump – then a real estate developer and reality-television star, later President of the United States – was controversial, and led to public calls to drop the building's Trump branding.

-The Trump Organization, a company owned by the Trump family, previously held the management contract for the hotel and was a minority shareholder in the project.
 The management contract was bought out by JCF Capital in June 2017, and the hotel portion of the building was then purchased by InnVest Hotels LP, a subsidiary of Bluesky Hotels and Resorts.
 The hotel management shifted to Marriott International, which operated it on an unbranded basis as The Adelaide Hotel Toronto during renovations.
 After the renovations were completed, the hotel became part of Marriott's St. Regis Hotels & Resorts on 28 November 2018, adopting its present name.

 Specifications

-The tower has 65 storeys, 57 occupiable floors, is 276.9 m tall, and is clad with a steel, glass, and stone facade.
+The tower has 65 stories, 57 occupiable floors, is 276.9 m tall, and is clad with a steel, glass, and stone facade.
 The building includes 261 luxury hotel rooms and 118 residential condominium suites.
 The top two floors of the hotel section house a 5486 m2 spa.
 The tower was designed by Zeidler Partnership Architects and is the tallest mixed-use building in Canada.
-Floors 2-31 occupy the hotel, while floors 32-57 occupy condominium suites.
+The hotel occupies floors 2-31, while floors 32-57 are occupied by condominium suites.